mayank408/Mousely/README.md

 2. [Dlib](http://blog.dlib.net/2014/08/real-time-face-pose-estimation.html) : It is used to detect facial landmarks with high accuracy.
 Blinking detection in the project is done using this library.

 3. [OpenCV](https://opencv.org) : It is the Computer vision library which has C/C++, Python, Java interfaces.
-For this project
-I have used OpenCV in Python.
+For this project, I have used OpenCV in Python.

+ewfewfewfwe
+1. Installing Python3 using Homebrew
+'''
+bew install python3
+'''

+2. Installing OpenCV
+'''
+bew install opencv3
+'''